Failure to Launch - Male and Stuck at Home

 Does Zachary’s experience sound familiar to you?
 Are you or someone you know simply stuck at home, feeling like a child in a co-dependent relationship with your parents?

 Avoidant behaviour is a strategy for failure.

 Stuck At Home: If you're in your twenties, you probably know people who fit the Avoidant description.
-If you're a parent, you may have your own Avoider; and any your friends may be co-dependent with a 25-year-old son.
+If you're a parent, you may have your own Avoider, and any of your friends may be co-dependent with a 25-year-old son.

 With the labor market so competitive, luck and nepotism play much bigger roles in becoming successful.
-Because luck and nepotism, are external, unstable and uncontrollable factors toward an outcome, the motivation to work hard may decrease for young adults nowadays.
+Because luck and nepotism are external, unstable and uncontrollable factors, the motivation to work hard may decrease for young adults nowadays.

-Nonetheless, the external environment is not all to be blamed.
+Nonetheless, the external environment is not the only factor involved.
 I have come to see the problem of failure to launch as being part of an avoidant generational style, at least in a sizable subgroup.
 The bad economy may sink people like Zachary, but something fundamental is off.

-Research has shown that the concept about future is important because it elicits a cognitive representation of the prospective self and directs future-oriented behavior.
+Research has shown that one's concept of the future is important because it elicits a cognitive representation of the prospective self and directs future-oriented behavior.
 However, for Avoiders, thinking about the future is simply daunting.

 An Avoider uses an avoidant defense mechanism to put off to tomorrow what needs to be done today.
 He games himself into thinking that all will be fine—tomorrow.
 So, he smokes weed to cut down on anxiety; plays video games to fill up his time and “connects” on Facebook for endless hours, while living in the room that he grew up in and should have grown out of by now.